kvpz/unknotted26.github.io/_posts/Blog/2016-10-19-TopicsInOOCSharp.markdown

 **protected internal**: This data can be accessed only within the same assembly *and* within an inheriting class in another assembly.

 # Inheritance
+Inheritance is used when a class is similar to another class but has its differences.
+For example, a class called Honda can inherit from a class called Cars since a Honda would have everything a typical car would have such as tires, windows, and engine, etc.

+Inheritance is a good technique for following the **D**on't **R**epeat **Y**ourself software development principal.

 # Polymorphism